ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/README.md

 This tutorial calibrates the projected depth-distribution closure used by AdditiveFOAM heat sources.
 The supplied worked example uses a `tabulated` source with SS316L and a circular Gaussian planar profile.
 The measured D4Sigma diameter is 109.69 microns.
-The finite tabulated profile is constructed so its bilinear interpolant has that D4Sigma exactly.

 ## Installation and setup